Iniyanandhitha/MediSeal/ipfs/README.md

 1. Follow the existing code style and patterns
 2. Add comprehensive tests for new features
 3. Update documentation for API changes
-4. Test integration with other PharmaChain modules
+4. Test integration with other MediSeal modules

 ## License